idiazroncero/eleventy-netlify-boilerplate/README.md

 For the front-end, it depends on [huesos](https://www.npmjs.com/package/huesos), a custom SCSS framework.
 The framework configuration overrides are handled on  `/src/assets/scss/_config.scss`.

+For JavaScript, it uses Parcel CLI without any further configuration.
+We intent to be able to write ES6 and `import` modules without having to configure a full-featured and unneded Webpack/SPA configuration, since we don't need most of Webpack's bells and whistles.
+Of course, you are free to ignore this and set your own JS toolbox.

 ## Image assets

 Image handling is one of the biggest issues on static site generators.
 Without a live server-side tools like Imagick, the usual transform/crop/resize become a problem.

-This project stores all image assets that will need operations on `src/public` and exposes a `images.config.js` config file to decide which strategy to follow (lfs true or false) and how many crops are needed.
+This project stores all image assets that will need operations on `src/public` and exposes a `images.config.js` config file to decide which strategy to follow (git `lfs` can be either true or false) and how many crops are needed.

 This is a sample `images.config.js`: